nitzansaar/Jello-Cube/README.md

 This assignment is a simulation of a jello cube in a box.
 It reads a 'world file' which contains the instructions of the physics that will be acted upon the jello cube.
-All of the rendering was already done for me, so all that I needed to implement was the computeAcceleration() method.
 The jello cube is composed of 512 points that are all connected by edges.
 There are different types of edges/springs.

 A. Structural edges
 B. Shear edges